 Location.
 34° 57.1′ N, 85° 15.587′ W. Marker is in Fort Oglethorpe, Georgia, in Catoosa County.
 Marker is at the intersection of Old Lafayette Road and Coffman Drive, on the right when traveling south on Old Lafayette Road.
-Click for map.
 This historic marker is located on residential property, near the southwest corner of the intersection, and where this road runs just west and parallel to the new Lafayette Road for a couple of blocks, and just south of Battlefield Parkway (State Route 2).
+According to the location information provided by the National Park Service the, “Stone marker is located north of the Chickamauga Battlefield in Ft.
+Oglethorpe, GA along the Old LaFayette Road”.
+Touch for map.
 Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Tennessee Cavalry (CSA) (here, next to this marker); Armstrong's Division - Forrest's Calvalry Corps. (a few steps from this marker); Hospitals, Left Wing, Union Army. (within shouting distance of this marker); Armstrong's Brigade. (within shouting distance of this marker); Shaw's Tennessee Battery Dibrell's Brigade (within shouting distance of this marker); 1st Georgia Cavalry (about 400 feet away, measured in a direct line); Forrest's Pursuit (about 400 feet away).
+At least 8 other markers are within walking distance of Tennessee C.S.A.
+Cavalry (here, next to this marker); Armstrong's Division - Forrest's Cavalry Corps. (a few steps from this marker); Hospitals, Left Wing, Union Army. (within shouting distance of this marker); Armstrong's Brigade. (within shouting distance of this marker); Shaw's Tennessee Battery (within shouting distance of this marker); Dibrell's Brigade (within shouting distance of this marker); 1st Georgia Cavalry (about 400 feet away, measured in a direct line); Forrest's Pursuit (about 400 feet away).
 Touch for a list and map of all markers in Fort Oglethorpe.

 Categories. • War, US Civil •

 Credits.
+This page was last revised on April 7, 2017.
 This page originally submitted on November 21, 2012, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 412 times since then and 21 times this year.
 Photos: 1, 2, 3, 4. submitted on November 21, 2012, by Dale K. Benington of Toledo, Ohio.
-This page was last revised on June 16, 2016.